link89/oh-my-batch/README.md

 # oh-my-batch
 A simple tool to manipulate batch tasks.

+The goal of this to is to provide a handy command tool for
+* generate folders/files from different combinations of parameters
+* generate batch scripts from multiple working directories
+* track the state of job in job schedular

 ## Install
 ```bash
 pip install oh-my-batch
 ```

-## Usage
+## Use cases

-### Use `omb combo` to generate files with different combinations of parameters
+### Generate files from different combinations of parameters

-It's a very common task to generate files with different combinations of parameters.
+It's common to generate files with different combinations of parameters in scientific computing.
 For example, you have 3 LAMMPS data files in `tmp` directory: `tmp/1.data`, `tmp/2.data`, `tmp/3.data`.

-Now you want to generate a series of input files with different parameters, for example, different temperatures 300K, 400K, 500K, against each data file.
+And you want to generate a series of input files with different parameters, for example, different temperatures 300K, 400K, 500K, against each data file.

-In this case, you can use `combo` command to generate a series of input files for you.
+In this case, you can use `omb combo` command to generate a series of input files for you.

 ```bash
 # prepare fake data files